Sebibebi67/Nilnovi-for-VSCode/README.md

   - Return type is now verified in functions and should match declaration.
   - Indexing lines should now work with comments.
   - Variable and Procedures declarations with the same name is no longer a problem.
+  - Variable scope should no longer be a problem.
+  - No parameter methods fixed.
+  - Opération on methods.

 ### **1.0.1**